Proven-Paradox/shaper-system/Handbook.md

 #### Cascading Curses
 When you successfully strike a target with a Curse Ability, you can also do one of the following:
 * Double the cost of the Ability to use it on another target without spending an Action.
-* Use a non-Curse Spell Ability that normally requires a Major Action as a Minor Action.
-This Spell may not be of a higher Tier than the Curse that triggers this Talent.
+* Use a non-Curse Attack or Spell Ability that normally requires a Major Action as a Minor Action.
+This Ability may not be of a higher Tier than the Curse that triggers this Talent, and must have the same target as the Curse that triggered this.
-* Triple the cost of Enfeeble or Expose to use it on a Square.

 When you gain this Talent, you also learn either [Enfeeble](#enfeeble) or [Expose](#expose).
 If you have already learned both, you may refund the XP spent to learn one of them.